susheelvishwa/Backend-2024/Node 2024/Node-1  03 July 2024  Introduction to Node/Redme.md

 ## Definition

-The **backend** refers to the server-side of a web application, where the core functionality of the application is implemented.
-It is responsible for:
+The *backend* is the part of a web application that runs on the server.
+It handles the main functions of the app, including:

 - Processing client requests
 - Managing databases